joshmaxsilverman/joshmaxsilverman.github.io/_posts/2024-05-06-time-trials-detective.md

 **Note**: this has two major modifications from the first version of this post.
 - The standard credit solution gave the insight for a $3$ race approach, but did not carefully implement it.
 The correct structure is now given.
-- The extra credit approach ignored pathway dependence and so, missed out on one removable race.
+- The extra credit approach ignored pathway dependence and, so, missed out on one removable race.

 ## Standard credit